Formal Requirement Elicitation and Debugging for Testing and Verification of Cyber-Physical Systems: Experimental Analysis

 \subsection{Antecedent Failure Detection}

-To apply signal vacuity checking we use the \staliro testing framework \cite{AbbasTECS2013,hoxhatowards}. \staliro is a MatLab toolbox that uses stochastic optimization techniques to search for system inputs for Simulink models which falsify the safety requirements presented in MTL \cite{AbbasTECS2013}.
-Falsification based approaches for CPS can help us find subtle bugs in industrial size control systems \cite{JinEtAl13hscc}.
-If after using stochastic-based testing and numerical analysis we could not find those bugs, then we are more confident that the system works correctly.
-However, it will be concerning\yhl{ }if the numerical analysis \yhl{is} mostly based on vacuous signals.
-If we report vacuous signals to \staliro users, then they will be aware of the vacuity issue.
-This will help them to focus on the part of the system that causes the generation of vacuous signals.
-For example, users should find the system inputs that activate the antecedent in case of antecedent failure.
+To apply signal vacuity checking we use the \staliro testing framework \cite{AbbasTECS2013,hoxhatowards}. \staliro is a MATLAB toolbox that uses stochastic optimization techniques to search for system inputs for Simulink models which falsify the safety requirements presented in MTL/STL \cite{AbbasTECS2013}.
+The signal vacuity checking implemented in the \staliro tool is computationally efficient (PTIME).
+Its time complexity is proportional to the number of implication operations, the size of the formula and to the size of the signal \cite{Fainekos2012}.

 In the following, we illustrate the vacuous signal detection process by using the Automatic Transmission (AT) model provided by Mathworks as a Simulink demo\footnote{Available at: http://www.mathworks.com/help/simulink/examples/modeling-an-automatic-transmission-controller.html}.
 We introduced a few modifications to the model to make it compatible with the \staliro framework.
 Further details can be found in \cite{HoxhaAF14arch}. \staliro calls the AT Simulink model in order to generate the output trajectories.
 The outputs contain two continuous-time real-valued signals: the speed of the engine $\omega$ (RPM) and the speed of the vehicle $v$.
 In addition, the outputs contain one continuous-time discrete-valued signal $gear$ with four possible values ($gear=1$, ..., $gear=4$) which indicates the current gear in the auto-transmission controller. \staliro then monitors system trajectories with respect to the requirements provided in Table \ref{tab:ATreqs}.
 There, in the MITL formulas, we use the shorthand $g_i$ to indicate the gear value, i.e. $(gear=i)\equiv g_i$.
 The simulation time for the system is set to 30 seconds; therefore, we can use bounded MITL formulas for the requirements.